Amazon FBA Fee & Profit Calculator

-Estimate net unit profits after factoring in Amazon FBA fulfillment architectures and category referral fees globally.
+Calculate net unit profit after Amazon FBA fulfillment fees, referral commissions & landed COGS globally.

 Amazon FBA merchants handle a complex matrix of shifting operational costs—referral fees, variable logistics weights, and monthly warehouse storage variables.
 This free global Amazon FBA calculator groups all ecosystem fees together to show you the real profit you keep from every single unit sold inside the marketplace.